 - Disclosures are published in meeting materials so that learners are informed prior to the beginning of any CME activity.
 Disclosures are also projected to learners before the presentations.

 USCAP maintains policies on exhibits and commercial promotion associated with educational offerings and takes steps to review and update these polices as the environment and regulations change.
 USCAP requires that all commercial promotion, including exhibits, is completely separate from USCAP’s education.
 USCAP requires commercial exhibitors to attest that they have no input into decisions regarding selection of educational programs, program content, or faculty, and that they understand and will comply with exhibitor guidelines.

-The Education Committee, CME Subcommittee, Executive Vice President, Education Consultant and operational staff share responsibility for the vigorous investigation, management and documentation of infractions or perceived bias or instances of any promotion detected within USCAP’s education.
+The Education Committee, CME Subcommittee, Executive Vice President, and operational staff share responsibility for the vigorous investigation, management and documentation of infractions or perceived bias or instances of any promotion detected within USCAP’s education.
 Assessments from learners, committed volunteers, and skilled staff are final steps to ensure that USCAP’s educational content is independent from commercial interests and free of any commercial bias.